Uttam1728/EnterpriseAISuite/README.md

 This will start:
 - Catalyst AI on port 8081
-- Locksmith on port 8082
+- auth_rbac_service on port 8082
-- Wayne on port 8083
+- billing-payments-service on port 8083

 Then visit `http://localhost:8081` in your browser.